sYCVtEY5UkqBjWFsDx21/Dijkstra-cpp/README.md

 # Dijkstra-cpp
-This is a public domain
+This is a public domain codes of an algorithm.